 We’re back for another edition of Molly’s Money – a series where I tackle your personal finance questions and issues, getting out of debt questions, and other general money advice!

 Buying a house is like, kind of a big deal.
 It’s one of those things that I really feel like can trap you into a mound of internet listings and paperwork VERY quickly.
 While I, personally (and admittedly), haven’t bought a house on my own yet, we refinanced our house last year and so I’ve at least experienced a similar paperwork process.
+It turned out to be wonderful cause as per his pre-estimation of the house he got exactly the right price which he had calculated.

-And, my husband has done an awesome job to educate me on the process and what he went through when he bought what is now our house from Simonds Homes house and land packages, back in 2009.
 Plus, as our family has grown, we have been talking about what our next steps will be when we eventually need to upgrade.
 We’ve already grown out of the house we’re living in! 🙂

 So, for anyone who might be a first-time home buyer, there’s A LOT to consider and A LOT of information out there.